kilpkonn/msc-thesis/main.typ

 However, this is not a fundamental limitation of the algorithm.
 One option to solve this would be to produce suggestions with using both of the options.
 That however has its own issues as it might overwhelm the user with the amount of suggestions in case the suggestions are text wise similar.
-There can always be options when the user wishes to mix both of the syntaxes which causes the amount of suggestions to increase exponentially as every method call would double the amount of suggestions if we'd suggest both options.
+There can always be options when the user wishes to mix both of the syntaxes which causes the amount of suggestions to increase exponentially as every method call would double the amount of suggestions if we would suggest both options.

 ==== Foreign function interface crates <c-style-stuff>
 We found that for some types of crates the performance of the term search was significantly worse than for others.